 Tadder and Kane worked directly with the students who showed them examples of what they have produced in the past.
 Since Hathorne had prior experience doing mugs, including stamping logos on her work, they started with her.
-They liked the style of her mugs and asked for a white glaze to match the store's aesthetic.
+They liked the style of her mugs and asked for a white glaze to match the store's aesthetic

-After a few conversations back and forth on shapes, sizes and a sample mug, the deal was finalized.
-Hathorne made 25 mugs to sell at the
+After a few conversations back and forth on shapes, sizes and a perfectly. sample mug, the deal was finalized.
+Hathorne made 25 mugs to sell at the market.

-After seeing the style of what Tadder and Kane were looking for in the mugs, the other students were able to pick up on the style and start crafting their pieces.
+After seeing the style of what Tadder and Kane were looking for in the mugs, the other students were able to er all exactly the same, but if they

+"The goal of an artist is to have pick up on the style and start crafting their pieces.

-This is typically the second firing of side was Dec.
-3 with champagne and did a summer research project to learn more about pottery and its processing
+Clay shrinks after it is glaze fired.
+This is typically the second firing ect to learn more about pottery and its processing.

-"There's three stages to a mug," Hathorne said.
+"There's three stages to a mug."
+Hathorne said.
 "You can calculate the rate of shrinkage of the clay.
 I know my clay shrinks 12%.
-Anything I make is going to be 12% smaller by the time it's fully glaze fired."
+Anything I make is going to be 12% smaller by the time it's fully glaze fired '